brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 2.4.1 =
-- Improvement: Improve code quality.
+- Improvement: Optimized codebase and improved code quality.

 = 2.4.0 =
 - New: Reading Progress Bar - Added a sleek, customizable reading progress bar to enhance user engagement on your site.